 - a.
 Completion of initial drafts of the four APPIC Application essays.
 Students need to complete the four essays required for the APPI and submit to their advisor for approval in advance of the IRC.
 Although students are encouraged to submit the completed essay drafts to their IRC committee members, along with other required written documents, for their review and feedback, an email from the academic advisor verifying the completion of the essay drafts is sufficient. - b.
-A paper describing key elements of the self-selected theoretical orientation (revised Summer 2007, Fall 2010, SU 2011, SU13, SU15, SU19, SU21).
+A paper describing key elements of the self-selected theoretical orientation (revised SU 2007, FA 2010, SU 2011, SU13, SU15, SU19, SU21).
 This paper must include sections with proper headings addressing empirical evidence of the selected theory on what specific clinical populations and multicultural considerations/limitations.
 Proper citations and references should be used in this paper. - c.
-The formal case presentation report (revised Summer 2007, Fall 2010, SU 2011, SU13, SU15, SU19, SU21).
-Students are expected to select a client with whom they have worked recently (in their 3rd yr Psy Clinic practicum or 4th yr externship) for at least 10 therapy sessions to write a formal case presentation report.
+The formal case presentation report (revised SU 2007, FA 2010, SU 2011, SU13, SU15, SU19, SU21).
+Students are expected to select a client with whom they have worked recently (in their 3rd yr Psychology Clinic practicum or 4th yr externship) for at least 10 therapy sessions to write a formal case presentation report.
 All case material must be anonymous; fictitious names should be used to facilitate discussion of cases.
 The selected client should be an adult client.
 If the student would like to use a child or adolescent client for the informal case presentation, they must contact their IRC committee members by the end of February to get their approval.
-Depending on the committee members' clinical expertise, such request may not be approved.
-The contents of the formal case conceptualization paper may include, but not limited to, the following sections: presenting concerns, demographic & background information, conceptualizations based on the selected theory, diagnoses, multicultural considerations, treatment plan & course of treatment, evaluations of the progress and outcomes.
+Depending on the committee members' clinical expertise, this request may or may not be approved.
+The contents of the formal case conceptualization paper may include, but are not limited to, the following sections: presenting concerns, demographic & background information, conceptualizations based on the selected theory, diagnoses, multicultural considerations, treatment plan & course of treatment, evaluations of the progress and outcomes.

-NOTE: Students are expected to adhere to the following word-count limits for document b and c described above: Descriptions of Theoretical Orientation - 2,500 words (approximately 10 pages in APA-style); and the formal case presentation paper - 2,000 words (approximately 8 pages in APA-style).
+NOTE: Students are expected to adhere to the following word-count limits for document b and c described above: Descriptions of Theoretical Orientation - 2,500 words (approximately 10 pages in APA-style); and the formal case presentation paper- 2,000 words (approximately 8 pages in APA-style).
 Page limits do not include figures or references.
 Be aware that these are upper limits, not length requirements.
 Also, keep in mind that there is likely background information on your client you may choose to present orally that is not necessarily required for a cohesive conceptualization from your chosen orientation.

-i) Students prepare 2 copies of the written materials and provide a copy to each committee member at least one week prior to the IRC Exam days.
+i) Students must submit the written materials to their committee members at least one week prior to the scheduled IRC Exam day.